 Playa Manuel Antonio is the main beach inside the national park that most people visit, but Puerto Escondido and Gemelas are equally as stunning and you can hike to all these spots in a day.
 Any beach at Manuel Antonio National Park is sure to leave you in awe as they all have whiteish sand and bright blue waters.

 There aren’t any hotels right on the beach but many are close like the Jungle Beach Hotel which is near Playa Espadilla.
-If you stay on the hill, many hotels have spectacular views of the beaches and the park such as Hotel La Mariposa and Parador.
-Both are luxury hotels and have the best views!
+If you stay on the hill, many hotels have spectacular views of the beaches and the park such as Hotel La Mariposa and La Mansion Inn.
+Both are luxury hotels and have amazing views!

 Playa Cocles (Limon)

 Of all the beaches on the Caribbean coast, Playa Cocles has risen among the ranks as one of the most beautiful.
 If you’ve ever wanted that idyllic Caribbean postcard picture of a tropical beach, Cocles is the one to go to.

 During certain times of the year, waves are big enough that you can surf.
 The sand is soft with plenty of palm trees around to lay down a towel and soak up the sun and if you walk to the south end of the beach where the river is, you can find a spot all to yourself!